 Fort Jones is a tiny city located in the state of California.
 With a population of 689 people and just one neighborhood, Fort Jones is the 780th largest community in California.

-Fort Jones is a blue-collar town, with 36.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fort Jones, you'll notice that it is more blue-collar than most other communities in America.
+36.41% of Fort Jones’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Jones is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fort Jones who work in office and administrative support (28.80%), farm management occupations (11.96%), and healthcare suport services (8.70%).

-As is often the case in a small city, Fort Jones doesn't have a public transportation system that people use for their commute.
+Fort Jones is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Fort Jones is quite a bit lower than the national average among all cities of 21.84%: just 11.53% of people here over 25 have a bachelor's degree or an advanced degree.